Eat these 7 healthy Mediterranean foods to fight inflammation

 How they can help:

-Tomatoes rate highly as an anti-inflammatory and heart-protective food.
-Tomatoes are rich in the antioxidant lycopene as well as vitamin C.
+Tomatoes are highly anti-inflammatory and heart-protective foods.
+They are rich in the antioxidant lycopene and vitamin C.

 Don't like raw tomatoes?
 The lycopene in cooked tomatoes is actually absorbed better.